 (a) Basis of presentation:

-These financial statements do not include the financial information of the Britannia Community Services Foundation (the "Foundation"), a charitable entity controlled by the Society.
+These financial statements are not consolidated with the financial information of the Britannia Community Services Foundation (the "Foundation"), a charitable entity controlled by the Society.
 A financial summary of the Foundation is included in note 16.